County of Apulia and Calabria: Duchy of Apulia and Calabria

-In 1043, the prince of Salerno Guaimario V had been acclaimed Duke of Apulia and Calabria, although the legitimacy of this title (as it was not officially recognized by any universal power) could be considered juridically doubtful; in fact in 1047 the emperor Henry III intervened to claim the ducal title.
+In 1043, the prince of Salerno, Guaimar IV, had been acclaimed Duke of Apulia and Calabria although the legitimacy of this title (as it was not officially recognized by any universal power) could be considered juridically doubtful; in fact, in 1047, the emperor Henry III intervened to claim the ducal title.

-However, after 1059 the county was officially named Ducato di Puglia e Calabria ("Duchy of Apulia and Calabria"), because Robert Guiscard was named "Duke" by the Pope Nicholas II.
+However, after 1059, the county was officially named Ducato di Puglia e Calabria ("Duchy of Apulia and Calabria"), because Robert Guiscard was named a "duke" by Pope Nicholas II.

-Salerno was conquered in 1077 by the Normands and since then was no more the capital of the Principality of Salerno: these territories were added to the Duchy of Apulia & Calabria.
-With this conquest the Normans controlled all continental southern Italy, with the exception of the small Duchy of Naples.

-The next year the Duchy's capital was moved from Melfi to Salerno and started to look at the conquest of Sicily: the Normands in this way created the precursor of the Kingdom of Sicily, the first unified state in southern Italy that was founded in 1130.
+Salerno was conquered in 1077 by the Normans, and these territories were added to the Duchy of Apulia and Calabria and with this conquest, the Normans controlled all of continental southern Italy, with the exception of the small Duchy of Naples.
+The next year, the capital was moved from Melfi to Salerno, and the Normans began to focus on completing the conquest of Sicily.
+They gradually created, until 1091, the precursor of the Kingdom of Sicily, the first unified state in southern Italy that was founded in 1130.

-Salerno remained the capital of this southern Italian political entity for half a century (from 1078 to 1130), when the city flourished with the Schola Medica Salernitana.
+Salerno remained the capital of this southern Italian political entity for half a century (from 1078 to 1130), the city flourished with the Schola Medica Salernitana, the first medical school in Europe.